dizzybeaver/SIMA/generic/specifications/SPEC-LINE-LIMITS.md

 ## UNIVERSAL LIMITS

-### Default Limit: 400 Lines PER FILE
+### Default Limit: 350 Lines PER FILE

-**Every documentation file has a 400-line limit PER FILE.**
+**Every documentation file has a 350-line limit PER FILE.**

 **What this means:**
-- Each .md file ≤400 lines total
+- Each .md file ≤350 lines total - You will lose 22% minimum due to truncation once the file hits 401 lines.
+This has been verified.
 - Includes all content: headers, examples, everything
 - Count from first line to last line
 - Blank lines count

 **What this does NOT mean:**
-- ❌ NOT "400 lines per topic within the file"
+- ❌ NOT "350 lines per topic within the file"
-- ❌ NOT "400 lines per section"
+- ❌ NOT "350 lines per section"
-- ❌ NOT "each topic ≤400 lines but file can be bigger"
+- ❌ NOT "each topic ≤350 lines but file can be bigger"

 **The limit is THE FILE SIZE, period.**